NoraLou/Mobile_FlashCards/README.md

 The install steps below rely on xcode being installed on your machine.
 To view the app in another device or simulator please refer to the documentation [Here](https://github.com/react-community/create-react-native-app).

+This project uses Expo to asssit with device simulation to learn more about device simulation options with Expo please refer to the documentation [Here](https://docs.expo.io/versions/latest/index.html).

 ## Install steps

 `$ git clone https://github.com/NoraLou/Mobile_FlashCards`